 ASSIGNMENT AND OWNERSHIP OF INTELLECTUAL PROPERTY:

-Writer hereby understands and agrees that all Content submitted to, and published by, Client under this Agreement shall be considered works for hire, and further, to the extent any intellectual property right does not pass pursuant to a work for hire, Writer hereby assigns to Client all rights to publish the Content, and all previously submitted articles of Writer, in any tangible medium of expression, now known or later developed, from which it can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device, including without limitation the rights to archive, republish, edit, repackage, or revise any Article in any manner as Client sees fit.
+Writer hereby understands and agrees that all Content submitted to, and published by, Client under this Agreement shall be considered works-for-hire, and further, to the extent any intellectual property right does not pass pursuant to a work-for-hire, Writer hereby assigns to Client all rights to publish the Content, and all previously submitted articles of Writer, in any tangible medium of expression, now known or later developed, from which it can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device, including without limitation the rights to archive, republish, edit, repackage, or revise any Article in any manner as Client sees fit, upon receipt of total payment for the aforementioned work-for-hire.

 Upon receipt and acceptance of work submitted to Client by Writer, Client relinquishes Writer of any and all liabilities, damages, claims, costs, expenses, or losses associated with Client’s defense.
 Writer provides the work as-is and Client’s acceptance of such work constitutes transfer of associated liabilities, etc. with the work.
 Writer guarantees that the work is written with the best of intentions, is free of plagiarism, is as accurate as reasonably possible, and includes no slander or libel.
 Client’s acceptance of submitted work represents Client’s agreement that the work is legally suitable for publishing and distribution.
 Writer is not responsible for any changes or edits made to the piece after work is submitted and accepted by Client.